-Government Application Fees Additional Fees Mode of Payment Chhattisgarh Rs.
-10 A4/A3 paper-Rs.
-2 per page Large paper-Actual cost; Printed publications-fixed price; photocopies/extracts-Rs 2 per page; Floppy/diskette-Rs 50 Samples or models-actual cost Cash against receipt/ treasury challan.
-Inspection of records-Rs 50 for 1st hour and Rs.
-5 for each subsequent 15 min.
-For BPL requestors; If information relates to life of person-to be provided in the form If other information, which can be given in 50 photocopied A4pages within Rs 100-to be provided in form requested; If more than 50 pages or cost of production more than Rs 100-requestor to inspect records/files.
-Appeal Fee; First appeal to Appellate Authority- Rs.
-50 (by post-Rs.
-75) Second appeal to SIC-Rs.
-100 (by post Rs.
-150) Cash or nonjudicial stamp paper
+Government Application Fees Additional Fees Mode of Payment For BPL requestors: If information relates to life of person - to be provided in form requested; If other information, which can be given in 50 photocopied A4 pages within Rs 100 - to be provided in form requested; If more than 50 pages or cost of production more than Rs 100 - requestor to inspect records/files.
+Appeal Fee: First appeal to Appellate Authority-Rs .50(by post-Rs.75) Second appeal to SIC- Rs 100(by post Rs.125) Cash or non-judicial stamp paper Rs.
+10 A-4/A-3 paper- Rs 2 per page Large size paper- Actual cost Printed publication - At the price fixed by such publication or at the cost of Rs 2 per page photocopy or in printed form Floppy/C.D/ DisketteRs 50 Samples, models- actual cost or price Inspection of records- 1st hour free, Rs.5 for each subsequent hour or fraction there off Cash against receipt/ demand draft/banker's cheque payable to the concerned PIO